 -No Referrals needed- See a specialist doctor without needing a referral from your primary care doctor

-- No Pre Authorization needed- See a specialist doctor or receive a medical service without having to get approval by an insurance company.
+- No Pre Authorization needed- See a specialist doctor or receive a medical service without having to get approval from an insurance company.

-You and your doctor call the shots in regards to your healthcare.
+You and your doctor call the shots regarding your healthcare.
 An insurance company has no say as to what services get approved or what doctors you can see.
-If Medicare approves the service, your supplement insurance carrier is required to cover you.
+If Medicare approves the service, your supplement insurance carrier is required to cover you

 What is a Medicare Supplement premium?
 It’s the monthly rate that you pay to the insurance company that provides your Medicare Supplement coverage.
 This premium is in addition to your Traditional Medicare Part B Premium.
 Find out what premium each insurance carrier will charge you.
 Are they offering a low premium?
 Is it a competitive rate with other insurance companies in your zip code?

 Most companies will have an annual rate increase to keep up with medical inflation.
 What have the rate increases of the carrier been over the last 3-7 years?
 Are the rate increases reasonable or significantly higher than competitor carriers?